Press Conference 25th April 2018 at the Fajr International Film Festival, (FIFF),Tehran, Iran.

 As the press conference, which had been very long, wrapped up, I looked at my list of questions, and regretted that I had not known about the list to put my name on, to ask a question, and also, perhaps I wasn’t important to be on that list anyway, as I am not from any major newspaper or news service.

 Also, I wondered what Oliver Stone thought about the standard of the films emerging from Hollywood in recent years, where I see a depressing fall in the intelligence and quality.
 There are very few quality films, or good dramas on serious subjects emerging from the Studios anymore.
 Another of my questions, he had commented on during the conference, which was about whether he was intending to return to making feature films.
-He had already implied that he would.
+He had already said that he would.
 If he does so, then it will be a big relief to see some good work about serious subjects again, in my humble opinion.

 Copyright, Cynthia Webb, Tehran, Iran